kirillkoldrysh/sweet_cake/README.md

 ## Database

-Here is using MySQL.
-Import base DB `sweet_cake.sql` from root folder.
+MySQL used here.
+You can import database `sweet_cake.sql` from root folder.